-You will explore theories of governance and politics to gain a good overarching understanding of governance and politics, and use case studies of particular policies and institutions to study, in greater detail, the interactions of state and market.
+You will explore theories of governance and politics to gain a good overarching understanding of these fields, and use case studies of particular policies and institutions to study, in greater detail, the interactions of state and market.

-Careers: Graduates enjoy careers in policymaking areas such as government, the public and not-for-profit sectors, and business.
+Careers: Graduates enjoy careers in policy-making areas such as government, the public and not-for-profit sectors, and business.